csbtedhan/CS1.6-Zombie-Z-AMXX-Re-Api/README.md

 - nexon (original mod & resources)
 - bte ina team (support and tester)
 - sawahijau team (support and server provider)

+Amateur Modder so tell me if there something problem...